-The HTML pages can be displayed with either Netscape or Explorer browsers, but seem to have the best appearance using Explorer.
+The HTML pages can be displayed with either Netscape, Explorer, or Mozilla browsers, but seem to have the best appearance in Explorer and Mozilla.
 The main issue with part of the tutor is computer screen resolution, which needs to be set as high as possible.
 The graphics included on the HTML pages use a fixed number of pixels on the computer screen irrespective of screen resolution.
 Higher resolution allows both the graphics and the text to be displayed such that the text is not wrapped around the graphic due to the smaller total number of pixels available on the screen.